 7. Calluses

-- Calluses, which are not to be confused with corns, are a result of too much pressure or friction on the bottom of the foot.
+Calluses, which are not to be confused with corns, are a result of too much pressure or friction on the bottom of the foot.
 Ill-fitting shoes are a common culprit for this foot problem.
 Frequently wearing shoes or sandals without socks can also cause calluses.
+If left untreated, calluses can lead to cracked skin, increasing discomfort and the potential for infection.
 Generally, calluses are treated by gently scraping and/or trimming the build-up of hard tissue.
 Wearing properly fitted, supportive shoes with good shock absorbing soles can also help alleviate pressure on the calluses and prevent future build-up.
+For optimal care, consider investing in the best shoes for calluses and corns.

 8. Corns

-- Unlike calluses, corns usually form on the top of the feet or toes over a bone or joint.
+Unlike calluses, corns usually form on the top of the feet or toes over a bone or joint.
 Corns are typically dense and have even greater thickness at their center.
 They can cause discomfort and make walking or running with shoes uncomfortable.
 There are several different types of corns, but most can be treated in the same way.
-Treatment options include wearing better fitting shoes such as shoes with a wide toe box to minimize pressure on toe joints, using moleskins to cushion the sore and reduce direct friction on the skin, wearing good orthotics, which when fitted with the proper shoe, can help redistribute weight and alleviate pressure, trimming the thick areas of the corn (this should only be done by a professional) and as a last resort surgery.

 9. Degenerative Diseases

-- Certain degenerative diseases, such as osteoarthritis can start to manifest in your 40s.
+Certain degenerative diseases, such as osteoarthritis, can start to manifest in your 40s.
 Symptoms include pain, stiffness and tenderness in the joints accompanied by loss of flexibility and possibly a grinding sensation during movement.
-Osteoarthritis requires special treatment, so a doctor should be contacted as soon as possible.
+Osteoarthritis requires special treatment, so a doctor should be contacted for care as soon as possible.

 10. Achilles Tendinitis

-- Achilles tendinitis is an overuse injury and most commonly occurs in runners who have suddenly started running longer distances and/or more frequently.
-“Weekend warriors” (middle-aged people who run, play tennis or basketball only on the weekends) also frequently get this foot problem.
+Achilles tendinitis is an overuse injury and most commonly occurs in runners who have suddenly started running longer distances and/or more frequently.
+“Weekend Warriors” (middle-aged people who run, play tennis or basketball only on the weekends) also frequently get this foot problem.
 The pain is due to an injury of the Achilles tendon – the band of tissue connecting the calf muscles of the lower, back leg to the heel bone.
+In addition, this condition can cause muscular imbalance issues.
 The good news is that it’s fairly easy to treat.

-- Additional treatments include icing the area after exercising or when experiencing pain, elevating the foot to reduce swelling, taking anti-inflammatory medication and wearing shoes with a soft padded collar to relieve pressure on the back of the heel and alleviate pain.
+- Choosing shoes with arch support and a soft padded collar to relieve pressure on the back of the heel

 11. Diabetes